Invitation Letter for a U.S. Scholar

 - Support services provided by the host institutions (work space, research staff, equipment, as applicable)

 - The commitment of the host institution/department to provide and pay for the scholar’s and accompanying family members’ accommodation during the visit in programs in which this is a requirement (this requirement is in all U.S. scholar programs offered by the Fulbright Finland Foundation except for the Mid-Career Professional Development Grant)

 The invitation letter is addressed to the invited scholar.

-If the Fulbright scholar has lecturing or research duties at two institutions during the visit, it is important to remember that the Fulbright Finland pays the scholar’s travel allowance and monthly allowance only.
-Host institutions must come to mutual agreement about the sharing of other costs.
+If the Fulbright scholar has lecturing or research duties at two institutions during the visit, it is important to remember that the Fulbright Finland Foundation pays the scholar’s travel allowance and monthly allowance only.
+Host institutions must come to mutual agreement about sharing other costs.

 Checklist for a U.S. Scholar's Host